Andrea Thorisson

-Andrea Celeste Thorisson Díaz (born 14 March 1998) is a footballer who plays as a midfielder for Elitettan club Bollstanäs SK and the Peru national team.
+Andrea Celeste Thorisson Díaz (born 14 March 1998) is a footballer who plays as a midfielder for club Trelleborgs FF and the Peru national team.
 Born in Sweden, she has an Icelandic father and a Peruvian mother.
-She is a former Iceland youth international.

 Club career

 In October 2015, Thorisson made her Damallsvenskan debut for FC Rosengård in a 3–0 home win over Umeå IK.
 She was an 87th-minute substitute for Marta.
 Thorisson was one of six youth players to be given a first-team contract by Rosengård in December 2015.

 In search of regular first-team football, Thorisson left FC Rosengård in 2018 and signed for Kungsbacka DFF of the second-tier Elitettan.
 Despite helping Kungsbacka to promotion Thorisson left after one season.
 She joined Limhamn Bunkeflo because she wanted to live near her family in Scania and was unhappy that Kungsbacka Municipality failed to provide financial support they had promised to Kungsbacka DFF.